jakobfriedl/jakobfriedl/README.md

 ![Header](header.png)

-> I am a computer science student from Austria, interested in cybersecurity and scripting.
+> I am a computer science and information security student from Austria, interested in network penetration testing and malware development.

 # Technologies:
 ## Languages